surma/surma.dev/content/things/rust-to-webassembly.md

    Custom start=0x0019f29b end=0x0019f2e8 (size=0x0000004d) "producers"
 ```

-While `wasm-objdump` is quite versatile (and might offer a familiar interface for people who have experience developing in other ISAs in assembly, it doesn’t really make it easy or obvious to answer the question “Why is my module so big?”.
-Luckily, there is a tool called [Twiggy], that excels at this:
+`wasm-objdump` is quite versatile and offers a familiar CLI for people who have experience developing for other ISAs in assembly.
+However, specifically for hunting down the culprit of big binary sizes, it lacks some simple functionality like odering the sections by size.
+Luckily, there is another tool called [Twiggy], that excels at this:

 ```
-$ twiggy top target/wasm32-unknown-unknown/release/anotherrustlol.wasm
+$ twiggy top target/wasm32-unknown-unknown/release/my_project.wasm
  Shallow Bytes │ Shallow % │ Item
 ───────────────┼───────────┼─────────────────────────────────────────
         622885 ┊    36.63% ┊ custom section '.debug_str'